-When you have diabetes, your body doesn’ t break down food to use as energy the way it should.
-If not managed effectively, diabetes can cause health complications.
-Common health complications include: Firstly, it’s kidney disease, which can lead to kidney failure; Secondly, nerve and vessel disease, which can lead to limb amputation; Lastly, eye disease, which can lead to blindness.
-The good news is that weight loss and exercise have shown enormous potential for preventing, treating, and in some cases reversing diabetes especially type 2 diabetes.
-Maintaining a diabetes-friendly diet is more complex than just cutting carbs.
+When you have diabetes, your body does not break down food to use as energy the way it should.
+Maintaining a diabetes-friendly diet is more complex than just cutting carbonate.
 Don’ t let that deter you, though.
-It’ s easy to follow a diabetes-friendly diet, especially if you get in the habit of meal planning.
+It’ s easy to follow a friendly diet, especially if you get in the habit of meal planning.

 As you put together your meal plans for the week, use these do’ s and don’ ts to find the best foods for you that are both tasty and diabetes-friendly.
-Here’ s your chance to go crazy!
 Every fruit and vegetable offers its own set of nutrients and health benefits.
 Try to choose fruits and vegetables in a range of colors.
-Include them in every meal and snack.

 Low GI and GL fruits:

 Some fruits have a GI of under 55 and a GL under 10, including: